 No refund after fifth day of the term

 Illness: A full refund of tuition paid at registration will be granted to students who totally withdraw from the College on an official Withdrawal form due to a serious illness.
 The illness must be attested to by a physician in written form.
 The request for such a refund should be submitted on the appropriate form (with physician’s documentation) to the One-Stop Center no later than the last official day of the term during which the illness occurred.

 Military Service: A full refund of tuition paid at registration will be granted if a student enters the military service of the United States.
 This refund will be granted under the following conditions:

-A. A copy of the induction or enlistment papers must be presented, along with the official Withdrawal form, to the Office of Admissions and;
+A. A copy of the induction or enlistment papers must be presented, along with the official Withdrawal form, to the Office of Records & Registration and;

 B. The date of induction or enlistment must be prior to the last day of classes of the term in which a student withdraws.

 C. Credit must not have been awarded in the course(s) for which tuition refund is requested.

 Fees: All fees shall be non-refundable with the exception of the following conditions:

 A. Students who qualify for a 100% refund of tuition paid for a course, as per the schedule of refunds, will be granted a 100% refund of the laboratory fee and the student activity fee assessed for the course.

 B. Students who qualify for a 100% refund of tuition paid for all courses registered, as per the schedule of refunds, will be granted a 100% refund of all laboratory fees, and student activities fees assessed for the courses.